Cyber-Aju/Blog/content/posts/learning-of-the-day-010124.md

    - **Description:**
      Removes specific permissions from a user for a particular table.

 SQL commands that cover database creation, table manipulation, data retrieval, and user permissions.
-SQL is a vast language, and these commands provide a foundation for working with relational databases.
+SQL is a vast language, and these commands provide a foundation for working with relational databases..